-We can help to make funeral arrangements to suit your needs, whether it is for a loved one or you want to plan ahead for your own funeral.
+Here at Funeral Directors, we can help to make funeral arrangements to suit your needs, whether it is for a loved one or you want to plan ahead for your own funeral.
 If you want more info on funeral directors, our friendly and experienced team are here to help.

 In the United Kingdom today there are over 620,000 registered deaths every year.
 Of these deaths, over 60% are cremated, with the remainder being buried in churchyards and municipal or private cemeteries or repatriated home to another Country.